Saskatoon cab company defends driver filmed swinging snow brush, releases in-cab video | CBC News

 "We realized that the passenger was instantly rude to the driver and things just seems really off and provoked right from the very beginning," she said.

 The video shows the cab driver asking the passenger to leave twice.
-She she refuses and raised her voice at the driver.
+She refused and raised her voice at the driver.
 She later asks the driver where he's from and then says "Maybe you should go back."

 The passenger appears to be wearing Snapchat glasses, which can record short videos for the social media platform Snapchat.